ThijsBeurskens/DBLHypermedia/README.md

 # DBLHypermedia
-This is the project for Group 19 fikfikgifdkgfi
+This is the DBL Hypermedia project for Group 19 TUe